shoeffner/mthesis/src/gaze_library.md

 Gaze provides a flexible data pipeline consisting of multiple pre-defined steps.
-It is possible to add custom steps by altering Gaze's source code in very few places (see @sec:writing-a-custom-pipeline-step).
+It is possible to add custom steps by altering Gaze's source code in very few places, as is explained in @sec:writing-a-custom-pipeline-step.
+Additionally Gaze features a debug +GUI, which visualizes each pipeline step individually.
 Once implemented, the gaze tracker, the pipeline and the pipeline steps can be configured using a +YAML file, `gaze.yaml`.
-The software works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are recommended.
+The library works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are recommended.
 This is because currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth can not be changed.
-Gaze can process live webcam streams, video files, and images (see @sec:input-source-capture).
+Gaze can process live webcam streams, video files, and images.
 The gaze tracker reliably tracks a subject's face and eyes, detects pupils, estimates the head orientation, and also estimates the distance between camera and subject.
 From these measured and estimated information, Gaze calculates an approximate gaze point.
-Gaze has been developed using macOS High Sierra, but builds on Ubuntu 14.04 LTS as well.
+Gaze has been developed using macOS High Sierra, but also builds on Ubuntu 14.04 LTS.

 ## Free and open-source software